tillitis/tkey-verification/README.md

 - timestamp: seconds since the Unix epoch when the signature was done.
 - tag: The Git tag of the ed25519 signer oracle used on the device under verification, `apps/signer/app.bin` in the apps repo.
-- hash: A SHA256 hash in base16 (hex) of the Unique Device Identifier and the public key of the TKey.
-- signature: Vendor's ed25519 signature of the hash in base16 (hex).
+- signature: Vendor's ed25519 signature of the TKey's hash in base16 (hex).

 These files will later be published somewhere public, for example on a web server.